You are here:

 Remote learning: strategies to tackle low engagement

-Whether you have individual pupils self-isolating, or groups of pupils learning from home, find out what steps you can take to help them and their parents/carers overcome barriers to engagement.
+Find out what steps you can take to help pupils and their parents/carers overcome barriers to engagement.

 - Consider how you can provide support to overcome barriers